What Factors Affect EPC Rating?

 Upgrade windows to A-rated double glazing or add secondary glazing.

 You will also need to address the heating supply and consider high heat retention storage heaters if electricity is your only energy source.

 Getting from an E to a C rating will probably require cavity wall insulation if you don't have it.
 Top up the insulation in your loft to a minimum depth of 270mm.

 All properties are different so consult a qualified EPC surveyor before making significant investments.

 How to improve an EPC rating from C to B or A

-Information and values above taken from actual EPC certificates.
+The information and values above are taken from actual EPC certificates.
 This page is a guide only and not a source of legal information.